talios/clojure-maven-plugin/README.markdown

 In order to run clojure:autodoc, your project needs to have autodoc as a dependency in pom.xml.

+In order to run clojure:nrepl, your project needs to have org.clojure/tools.nrepl as a dependency in pom.xml.

 #### JLine/IClojure/REPL-y

 If JLine is detected in the classpath, it will be used to provide the